quii/learn-go-with-tests/io.md

 ## Store the data

 There are dozens of databases we could use for this but we're going to go for a very simple approach.
 We're going to store the data for this application in a file as JSON.

 This keeps the data very portable and is relatively simple to implement.

 It wont scale especially well but given this is a prototype it'll be fine for now.
 If our circumstances change and it's no longer appropriate it'll be simple to swap it out for something different because of the `PlayerStore` abstraction we have used.

 We will keep the `InMemoryPlayerStore` for now so that the integration tests keep passing as we develop our new store.
-Once we are confident our new implementation is sufficient to make the integration test pass we will swap it in and then delete `InMemoryPlayerStore`
+Once we are confident our new implementation is sufficient to make the integration test pass we will swap it in and then delete `InMemoryPlayerStore`.

 ## Write the test first